 The Central Plaza symbolizes the fundamental principles of the Red Soils Campus: democracy, service, and justice.
-Designed as a formal approachable space, the plaza has been constructed of high quality materials with a correspondingly high level of workmanship reflecting the pride of the citizens of Clackamas County.
+Designed as a formal approachable space, the plaza has been constructed of high quality materials with a correspondingly high level of workmanship reflecting Clackamas County public pride.
 The incorporation of public art and the Plaza's central water feature reinforce this dedication.